This-Is-Prince/agent-other-sdks/docs/debridge.md

 Example prompts:
 - "Which blockchains does DeBridge support?"
 - "What chains can I bridge tokens between?"
-- "Show me all the networks supported by DeBridge"
-- "List the available chains for cross-chain transfers"
-- "What blockchains can I use with DeBridge?"

 ### Execute Bridge Transaction